Randomization Inference beyond the Sharp Null: Bounded Null Hypotheses and Quantiles of Individual Treatment Effects: Randomization test for quantiles of individual treatment effects

 We consider testing the null hypothesis $H_{k, c}$ in \eqref{eq:H_nc_k} using the randomization $p$-value $p_{\bm{Z}, \bm{\delta}}$ in \eqref{eq:p_val_imp_control} with an effect increasing and distribution free statistic $t(\cdot, \cdot)$.
-Specifically, we focus on randomized experiments with exchangeable treatment assignment including BRE and CRE, and use the test statistic in \eqref{eq:stat_class_rank} with a monotone increasing function $\phi(\cdot)$ and the ``random'' method for ties.
-We assume that the ordering of the units has been randomly permuted and is independent of the treatment assignment.
-Under this new ordering, we simply rank the units using the ``first'' method for ties.
+Specifically, we focus on randomized experiments with exchangeable treatment assignment including BRE and CRE, and use the test statistic in \eqref{eq:stat_class_rank} with a monotone increasing function $\phi(\cdot)$ and a random tie-breaking rule based on the ordering of the units, assuming that the ordering of the units has been randomly permuted and is independent of the treatment assignment.
 For descriptive convenience, we call such a statistic a rank score statistic, formally defined as follows.